 Pursuant to Section 5c(c) of the Commodity Exchange Act (the "Act") and Section 40.6(a) of the regulations of the U.S. Commodity Futures Trading Commission (the "CFTC", or the "Commission"), Clear Markets North America, Inc. ("CMSEF") hereby notifies the Commission that it has amended its Rulebook.
-The amended Rulebook will become effective on March 15, 2024.
+The amended Rulebook will become effective on January 26, 2022.
+Note that this submission is a modification of a submission sent to the CFTC on January 11, 2022.
+This submission has been modified to correct an error with respect to the effective date in this letter.